JensRantil/jensrantil.github.io/content/posts/2025-03-11_the-dangers-of-ide.md

 [distance]: https://en.wikipedia.org/wiki/Action_at_a_distance_(computer_programming)

-IDEs work against that.
+Modern IDEs work against that.
 They allow you to treat your source code as a giant, unstructured list of files, classes, functions, and global variables.
 All these can be accessed "at your fingertips" at all times through what is know as "code completion", "auto-complete", "IntelliSense" etc. These are all problematic.

 If I am working in one part of my source code, I should generally not have to care about other parts of the source code - keeping fewer things in my head.
 Code completion constantly nudges you to consider using classes and functions in a completely different part of the source code.
 It nudges you to couple difference modules in ways that they should not interact[^1].